 If the pot is unraised, the big blind has the option to raise their “bet” when the action reaches them or to “check” (which is to pass without folding).

 The dealer burns a card, and deals out three community cards face up in the middle of the table (this is the “flop”).
-Another betting round begins from the left of the dealer.
+A second betting round begins with the first player from the left of the dealer.
 As there are no blinds, all players may have the additional option to “check,” providing no player has made a bet before them in that round.

-The dealer then burns and turns one more community card (the “turn”).
+The dealer then burns and turns the fourth community card face up (the “turn”).

 The remaining players partake in another betting round.
 If playing with fixed limits, this is the round where the bet increases.

-The dealer burns and turns the final community card (the “river”) and the final betting round takes place.
+The dealer burns and turns the fifth card, which is the final community card (the “river”).
+The final round of betting takes place.

-When the round is finished, the remaining players show down their cards.
+After the final round of betting is finished, the remaining players show down their cards.
 This starts with the last player to make a bet or raise that round.
 Or from the left of the dealer if there was no betting.

 At showdown, players can use any five of the seven available cards (two hole cards, and five community cards) to make the highest hand and win the pot.
-The dealer button then moves one space to the left, and the next hand begins.
+After the winning hand, the dealer button then moves one space to the left, and the next hand begins.